RisabhKedai/DS_Algo_Leetcode/NOTES/JavaScript.md

 - Variables which are declared without the let or const keywords are automatically created in the global scope

 - A function can include the return statement but it does not have to.
 In the case that the function doesn't have a return statement, when you call it, the function processes the inner code but the returned value is undefined.

+- Objects : Dot notation is what you use when you know the name of the property you're trying to access ahead of time.
+  If the property of the object you are trying to access has a space in its name, you will need to use bracket notation.

+This works :
+const obj = {12:"sdfgh", 16:"efgh", 18:"dfsgh"};
+undefined
+obj[12]
+'sdfgh'
+obj["12"]
+'sdfgh'

+- We can also delete properties from objects like this: delete ourDog.bark;
+- To check if a property on a given object exists or not, you can use the .hasOwnProperty() method. someObject.hasOwnProperty(someProperty) returns true or false depending on if the property is found on the object or not.